colshrapnel/phpdelusions.net/sql_injection.md

 Because it is manual.
 And manual means error prone.
 It depends on the programmer's skill, temper, mood, number of beers last night and so on.
 As a matter of fact, manual formatting is the very and the only reason for the most injection cases in the world.
 Why?

 1. **Manual formatting can be incomplete.**
 Let's take the Bobby Tables' case.
-It's a perfect example of incomplete formatting: a string we have added to the query was only quoted but not escaped!
+It's a perfect example of incomplete formatting: a string we have added to the query was only quoted, but not escaped!
 While, as we just learned from the above, quoting and escaping should always go together (along with setting the proper encoding for the escaping function).
-But in a usual PHP application which does SQL string formatting separately (partly in the query and partly somewhere else), it is very likely that some part of formatting may be simple overlooked.
+But in a usual PHP application which does SQL string formatting separately (partly in the query and partly somewhere else), it is very likely that some part of formatting may be simply overlooked.

 2. **Manual formatting can be applied to the wrong literal**.
-Not a big deal as long as we are using *complete formatting* (as it will cause immediate error which can be fixed at the  development phase), but when combined with incomplete formatting it's a real disaster.
+Not a big deal as long as we are using *complete formatting* (as it will cause an immediate error which can be fixed in the development phase), but when combined with incomplete formatting it's a real disaster.
 There are hundreds of answers on the great site of Stack Overflow, suggesting **to escape identifiers** the same way as strings.
 Which would be completely useless and would cause an SQL injection.

 3. **Manual formatting is essentially a non-obligatory measure**.
-First of all, there is obvious lack of attention case, where proper formatting can be simply forgotten.
-But there is a real weird case - many PHP users often *intentionally* refuse to apply any formatting, because up to this day they still separate the data to "clean" and "unclean", "user input" and "non-user input", etc. Thinking that a "safe" data don't need any formatting.
+First of all, there is an obvious lack of attention case, where proper formatting can be simply forgotten.
+But there is a really weird case - many PHP users often *intentionally* refuse to apply any formatting, because up to this day they still separate the data to "clean" and "unclean", "user input" and "non-user input", etc. Thinking that a "safe" data don't need any formatting.
 Which is a plain nonsense - remember Sarah O'Hara.
 From the formatting point of view, it's the *destination* that matters.
 A developer has to mind the *type of SQL literal*, not the data source.
 Is it a string going to the query?
-It have to be formatted as a string then.
+It has to be formatted as a string then.
 No matter if it's from user input or just mysteriously appeared out of nowhere amidst the code execution.

 4. **Manual formatting can be separated from the actual query execution by a considerable distance.**

 The most underestimated and overlooked issue.
 Yet most essential of them all, as it can spoil all the other rules alone, if not followed.

 Almost every PHP user is tempted to do all the "sanitization" in a single place, far away from the actual query execution, and such a wrong approach is a source of innumerable faults alone:

- - first of all, having no query at hand, one cannot tell what kind of SQL literal this certain piece represents - and thus we have both formatting rules (1) and (2) violated at once.
+ - first of all, having no query at hand, one cannot tell what kind of SQL literal this a certain piece represents - and thus we have both formatting rules (1) and (2) violated at once.
- - having more than one place for santization (it could be either acentralized facility or in-place formatting), we are calling for a disaster, as one developer would think it was done by another, or was already made somewhere else, etc.
+ - having more than one place for sanitizing (it could be either a centralized facility or in-place formatting), we are calling for a disaster, as one developer would think it was done by another or was already made somewhere else, etc.
- - having more than one place for santization, we're introducing another danger, of double-sanitizing data (say, one developer formatted it at the entry point and another - before query execution), which is not dangerous but make one's site look extremely unprofessional
+ - having more than one place for sanitizing, we're introducing another danger, of double-sanitizing data (say, one developer formatted it at the entry point and another - before query execution), which is not dangerous but make one's site look extremely unprofessional
  - premature formatting will spoil the source variable, making it unusable for anything else.

 5. After all, manual formatting will always take extra space in the code, making it entangled and bloated.
 All right, now you trust me that manual formatting is bad.
 What do we have to use instead?

 ###Prepared statements.#prepared

-Here I need to stop for a while to emphasize the important difference between the implementation of **native** prepared statements supported by the major DBMS, and **the general idea of using a placeholder** to represent the actual data in the query.
+Here I need to stop for a while to emphasize the important difference between the implementation of **native** prepared statements supported by the major DBMS and **the general idea of using a placeholder** to represent the actual data in the query.
 And to emphasize **real benefits** of a prepared statement.

 The idea of a native prepared statement is smart and simple: the query and the data are sent to the server separated from each other, and thus there is no chance for them to interfere.
 Which makes SQL injection outright impossible.
-But at the same time, native implementation has its limitations, as it supports only two kinds of literals (strings and numbers, namely) which **renders them insufficient and insecure for the real life usage.**
+But at the same time, native implementation has its limitations, as it supports only two kinds of literals (strings and numbers, namely) which **renders them insufficient and insecure for the real-life usage.**

 There are also some wrong statements about native prepared statements: